Client: Port of Helsinki

 Project Areas: 12,800 m2

-The entrance square will be part of the Tyynenmerenkatu (Pacific Street) area.
-Next to the main entrance, a large canopy of a steel and glass shelters the taxi station.
+The terminal is well served by public transport, and next to the main entrance, a large canopy of steel and glass shelters a taxi station.